-But if you are planning to run a regulated, fair, and transparent A Book forex brokerage business, you may have to look for every possible revenue stream and Deposit & Withdrawal Fee could be one of them.
+But if you are planning to run a regulated, fair, and transparent A Book forex brokerage business, you may have to look for every possible revenue stream, and Deposit & Withdrawal Fees could be one of them.

 6. Managed Fund Services

-Managed Fund Services is the next-level services or value-added services offered by forex brokerage business.
-When they operate brokerage for quite some time, they understand the dynamics of their business especially the composition of their clients.
+Managed Fund Services are the next-level services or value-added services offered by forex brokerage businesses.
+When they operate a brokerage for quite some time, they understand the dynamics of their business especially the composition of their clients.

 Some of their clients are pro traders who have trading skills to make profits while a large chunk of clients makes losing trades.
-There always is the risk of loss-making traders blow their accounts completely and leave forex trading forever.
+There always is the risk of loss-making traders blowing their accounts completely and leaving forex trading forever.

 Bringing them together and letting pro traders help other traders making money can open a new revenue stream for forex brokers.